 Language and research skill requirements differ for each academic program.
 Students must acquire competence in those foreign languages needed for research or teaching in their disciplines.
 At an early stage, a student should consult his or her academic program advisor concerning what foreign languages, if any, will be required.

 Graduate students must satisfy the foreign language requirement from a list of acceptable languages other than English as approved by their academic program.

 Foreign Language Proficiency Assessments are offered as an alternative to special language courses offered on campus.
 For more information, see Foreign Language Proficiency Assessment.

 Each academic program determines at what point a student must fulfill language or research skill requirements, provided that all such requirements are satisfied before a student graduates.
-The student's director of graduate studies will need to certify on the Application for Graduation that all such requirements have been met
+The student's director of graduate studies will need to certify on the Program Certification of Degree Requirements form that all such requirements have been met